 Prospective Students

-The Stuttering Lab welcomes curious, open-minded, self-motivated students who are eager to learn about the scientific process and social-emotional aspects of stuttering.
-When there is availability, students can join as research assistants or thesis mentees.
+The Stuttering Lab welcomes curious, open-minded, self-motivated students of all levels who are eager to learn about the scientific process and social-emotional aspects of stuttering.

-To facilitate a productive experience for all, undergraduate and master’s students who join the lab are required to dedicate at least 5 hours per week in the lab (either volunteering or earning 2 s.h. of research credits per semester), for at least two consecutive semesters.
+To facilitate a productive experience for all, undergraduate and master’s students who join the lab are expected to dedicate at least 5 hours per week in the lab for at least two consecutive semesters — either volunteering, registering for 2 s.h. of research credits per semester, or registering for thesis credits.
 Student responsibilities vary depending on the projects, lab needs, and students’ interests and could include:

 • conducting literature reviews